Day 3 & 4: 14/15th July: Mile 333 – 301 – Galbraith lake

 • Ready-to-eat food

-• Camping , including sleeping bag
+• Camping gear, including sleeping bag

 • Personal medications